rhiknow55/live-rap/README.txt

 OPTIONAL:
-Make the lyrics rhyme, so make sure the last word of the sentence rhymes and then work backwards
+TODO: Make the lyrics rhyme, so make sure the last word of the sentence rhymes and then work backwards

 DONE: Use a diff tokenizer that doesn't split single quotes (TreeTokenizer)